-Studying how people understand fractions and develop this knowledge is a primary focus of Toomarian’s and my research in the UW Educational Neuroscience Lab.
-Fraction learning has been come an important topic of study for cognitive scientists because studies have shown that fraction knowledge is a significant predictor of later math success and unfortunately many people show great difficulty when learning and retaining this knowledge.
-Much of the numerical cognition research studying fractions learning has occurred in well controlled lab-based or school-based studies, but much less is known about how people understand fractions in informal learning contexts and learn through experiences such as games.
+Much of the numerical cognition research studying fractions learning has occurred in well controlled lab-based or school-based studies, but much less is known about how people learn about fractions in informal learning contexts.
 By designing Fractions War with a built-in data collection system, the game is designed to be both a learning intervention and a research tool.
-Furthermore, by designing options to play with different cards that vary the extent to which visual cues (e.g. 10 diamonds) are present or absent, studying learning with Fractions War allows us testing specific hypotheses regarding whether these visual features are critical for learning.
+For instance, the game includes options to play with different cards that vary the extent to which visual cues (e.g. 10 diamonds) are present or absent.
+For players and teachers, these options diversify the possible ways to engage with the game and think about fractions.
+For researchers such as myself, this design feature allows us to test specific hypotheses regarding the extent to which these visual features may be critical for learning.